grschafer/grschafer.github.io/_posts/2013-07-31-spanish-verb-conjugation-game.markdown

 subjunctive conjugation -- and added other tenses, better collisions, and a variety of other small fixes.

-Note: The version embedded above only includes verbs starting with A through haber, due to my aversion to spending more time than I already have working around flash file limitations.

 *Tech*

 Flash + ActionScript 2.0